NVIDIAGameWorks/RayTracingDenoiser/README.md

 RHI must have the ability to do the following:
 * Create shaders from precompiled binary blobs
-* Create an SRV for a specific range of subresources (a real example from the library - SRV = mips { 1, 2, 3, 4 }, UAV = mip 0)
+* Create an SRV for a specific range of subresources
 * Create and bind 4 predefined samplers
 * Invoke a Dispatch call (no raster, no VS/PS)
 * Create 2D textures with SRV / UAV access